onjara/optic/README.md

 #### Regular expression redaction

 This obfuscator allows you to specify a regular expression and an optional replacer function.
-The RegExReplacer will then go through the `msg` and `metadata` fields looking for string values.
-Anytime it finds one, it will run the Javascript `string.replace(regEx, replacer)` against it.
+The RegExpReplacer will then go through the `msg` and `metadata` fields looking for string values.
+Anytime it finds one, it will run the Javascript `string.replace(regExp, replacer)` against it.
 For more details on this, see [String.replace()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace).

 There are two included replacer functions. `alphaNumericReplacer` (the default)